Plane (tool): Types

 Electrically powered hand planers (loosely referred to as power planes) have joined the hand-held plane family.

-"Bench planes" are characterized by having their cutting bevel facing down and attached to a chipbreaker.
-Most metal bench planes, and some larger wooden ones, are designed with a rear handle known as a tote.
-"Block planes" are characterized by the absence of a chipbreaker and the cutting iron bedded with the bevel up.
-The block plane is a smaller tool that can be held with one hand which excels at working against the grain on a cut end of a board.
+Bench planes are characterized by having their cutting bevel facing down and attached to a chipbreaker.
+Most metal bench planes, as well as some larger wooden ones, are designed with a rear handle known as a tote.
+Block planes are characterized by the absence of a chipbreaker and the cutting iron bedded with the bevel up.
+The block plane is a smaller tool that can be held with one hand and that excels at working across the grain on a cut end of a board (end grain).
 It is also good for general purpose work such as taking down a knot in the wood, smoothing small pieces, and chamfering edges.